runtimeverification/verified-smart-contracts/bihu/README.md

 ### Solidity Source Code and Compiled EVM Bytecode

 We verified mathematically equivalent variants of each target function.
-Note that, due to the time constraints, we have *not* verified the external call to `key.balanceOf` and `key.transfer`.
+Due to time constraints (we started working on this verification project on 2018/02/13), we have *not* verified the external call to `key.balanceOf` and `key.transfer`.
 We took the modified source code, inlined the DSMath contract and the DSToken contract interface, and compiled it to the EVM bytecode using Remix Solidity IDE (of the version `soljson-v0.4.20+commit.3155dd80`).

 The modified and inlined source code of (the contracts of) each target function: